itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 ### Modeling Domains with Parse

 To be able to design a model for your application domain you must understand:
-- [Basic Data types](https://www.back4app.com/docs/react/data-objects/react-data-types) (read the examples; approx. 15min)
+- [Basic Data types](https://www.back4app.com/docs/react/data-objects/react-data-types) (estimated reading time:  15min)
-- [Relationships](https://www.back4app.com/docs/react/data-objects/relationships) (study this; approx. 30min)
+- [Relationships](https://www.back4app.com/docs/react/data-objects/relationships) (estimated reading time: 30min)

+From the Relationships tutorial observe that they first designed an ER diagram before declaring the classes in the Parse UI.
+You should do the same about your app.

-From the Relationships tutorial observe the way they designed their ER diagram is by only showing the main entities and relationships.
-This is good, but normally you would also show the attributes of the various entities.
-There are many ways in which they can be shown, below you have two:
+In their ER diagram they also only show the main entities and relationships.
+This is the most basic information.
+However, normally you also show the attributes of the various entities.

+There are many ways in which the attributes can be shown.
+Below you have two:
 1. on the left hand side is the most popular way of showing attributes
 2. on the right hand side is a compressed approach proposed by Søren Lauesen, ex-professor at ITU